maiani/fantastic_template/README.md

 ## Installation
 No installation is required for this template.
 Simply download and start using it!

+## Suggestion
+Be consistent with colors by defining a palette before starting to work on figures.
+Use the same colors for the colored text adjusting the setting in the main TeX file.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC).
 For details, see [LICENSE](LICENSE) file.